mrkenkre/INFO7255-BigDataIndexing/README.md

 **Prototype demo 2**:
   - Regress on your model and perform additional operations like PUT and PATCH.
-  - Secure the REST API with a security protocol like JWT or OAuth2.
+  - Secure the REST API with a security protocol like OAuth2.

 **Prototype demo 3**:
   - Adding Elasticsearch capabilities.